Manifold® Server

 Server also provides data source tunneling, while ordinary Manifold sessions always must form direct connections to all data sources.
 Data source tunneling allows use of data sources that otherwise might not be reachable in a direct connection.
 Tunneling also allows Server connections to only those databases desired within a project hierarchy that could involve many nested levels and thousands of components and databases.

 How many Manifold client sessions can connect to a Server instance? - That depends on the projects involved, what the users do, the speed of the network connections between clients and Server, and the hardware used for clients and Server.
-The limited version of Server in Manifold 9 Universal is limited to 20 connections, so it will handle fewer clients than the unlimited version of Server in Manifold 9 Server that provides unlimited connections.
+The limited version of Server in Manifold 9 Universal is limited to 100 connections for HTTP connections to Server web sites and 20 connections for sharing data with desktop clients, so it will handle fewer clients than the unlimited version of Server in Manifold 9 Server that provides unlimited connections.
 Keep in mind that when a user client session connects to Server, the client session will often utilize more than one connection, since each data source in the served project requires a connection.
 Most organizations will therefore step up to the unlimited version of Server provided by Release 9 Server licenses even for small workgroups.
+The 100 HTTP connection limit for Server in a Universal license will also limit the number of visitors to a Server web site, since web browsers typically launch multiple connections to a site.
+100 connections usually works out to about 30 to 50 simultaneous visitors.

 Use Manifold 9 Server licenses to take advantage of manycore CPUs that provide many threads at low cost.
 For example, Server running on a Threadripper machine that has plenty of RAM and 64 CPU cores will be able to handle many more clients than Server running on a four core Ryzen 3 machine.
 Organizations with a few dozen users and Server instances running on typical desktop computers with eight to twelve cores and SSD storage in typical GIS work should expect good results from the unlimited version of Server.
 Organizations with many users, or with users running many intensive jobs simultaneously should consider more powerful hardware and taking greater care to run Server instances on multiple computers.